Top ten terrorists: After Shah takes over, MHA prepares new hit-list for Kashmir

 Involved in terror activities since 2010.

-District Commander, Lashkar-e-Tayiba
+Lashkar-e-Tayiba

 Hizbul Mujahideen